scala/docs.scala-lang/overviews/parallel-collections/performance.md

   smaller the workload, the higher the number of elements needed to gain speedups when running in parallel.
 - Specific collection.
-For example, `ParArray` and `ParCtrie` have splitters that traverse the collection at different speeds, meaning there is more per-element work in just the traversal itself.
+For example, `ParArray` and `ParTrieMap` have splitters that traverse the collection at different speeds, meaning there is more per-element work in just the traversal itself.
 - Specific operation.
 For example, `ParVector` is a lot slower for